Workday Case Study

 Weeks 7–8: Workday returned with a revised proposal: module removal accepted, per-employee rate of $132 for the four retained modules, annual uplift capped at 4%, and a 10% annual true-down right.
 No acquisition grace period.

 Weeks 8–9: We countered.
-Accepted the module removal and the $132 rate (within our target range).
+Accepted the module removal and the $132 rate.
 Pushed the uplift cap to 2.5% and the true-down to 15%.
-Reintroduced the acquisition grace period as a non-negotiable given the pending physician group acquisition.
-Provided the financial modelling showing the compounding cost impact without these protections.
+Reintroduced the acquisition grace period as non-negotiable.
+Provided financial modelling showing the compounding cost impact without these protections.

 Week 10: Workday agreed to the 2.5% uplift cap and 15% true-down right.
-Offered a 6-month acquisition grace period at 50% of the per-employee rate (we had requested 12 months).
-We accepted the 6-month period as a reasonable compromise — it covered the physician group transaction timeline and set a precedent for future acquisitions.
+Offered a 6-month acquisition grace period at 50% of the per-employee rate.
+We accepted this as a reasonable compromise—it covered the physician group transaction timeline and set a precedent for future acquisitions.

 Week 11: Final terms agreed and contract executed.